Superrehtard/old_diaspora_wiki/Home.md

 [[Installing on Ubuntu LAMP]] - Using Apache as opposed to Thin webserver

-[[Installing on CentOS]] - Compiling Ruby and Rubygems and getting mongodb and git from non-standard repositories.
+[[Installing on CentOS/Fedora]] - Compiling Ruby and Rubygems and getting mongodb and git from non-standard repositories.